 Aphrodite betrayed some disappointment at this, and the customary note of cloying petulance crept back into her voice.
 “I suspect that he would obey you better than he would me.
 He still shows some shame before others, but constantly disobeys his mother.
 Last time I was with him, I had to threaten that I would break his precious bow and arrows just to get him to behave!”
 Hera and Athena smiled wryly at one another upon hearing this; Aphrodite did love to play the long-suffering mother.
 Their smiles were not lost on the goddess of love.
 “I see that my problems are a matter for jest with you,” she flounced.
 “But never mind.
 I shall attempt to coax my wayward boy to do as you ask.”

 Now, Eros was indeed the son of Aphrodite, the product of a dalliance with the grim and violent Ares.
 He appeared in the form of a beautiful teenage boy, and matched his physical appearance with an adolescent’s mental attitude toward life in general.
 He loved equally sex and war, and was even more impulsive than either of his parents; Aphrodite’s complaints about him may have been affected, but they weren’t without any basis.
 His favorite sport was to shoot mortals with a bow and arrow which caused the victim to fall instantly in love with another being of Eros’s choosing.
-It was this ability which Hera and Athena now hoped to get him to bend to some more practical purpose than his own ribald amusement.
+It was this plaything which Hera and Athena now hoped to get him to bend to some more practical purpose than his own ribald amusement.

 Eros begged to be given the golden ball first, saying he would faithfully carry out her charge thereafter, but Aphrodite knew her son too well to be taken in by him.
 So, he shouldered his bow and arrow, dismissed his playmate, and set off for Colchis.